HyperEssays’s logoA group of three horizontal yellow bars over a thin diagonal red line balancing on a thick blue circle.

 Whatever I deliver myself to be, provided it be such as I really am, I have my end.

-Translation by Charles Cotton from book 2, chapter 17: On Presumption • In French: Mais quel que je me face cognoistre, pourveu que je me face cognoistre tel que je suis, je fay mon effect.
+Translation by Charles Cotton from On Presumption (book 2, chapter 17) • In French: Mais quel que je me face connoistre, pourveu que je me face connoistre tel que je suis, je fay mon effect.

 By these features of my confession men may imagine others to my prejudice: but whatever I deliver myself to be, provided it be such as I really am, I have my end; neither will I make any excuse for committing to paper such mean and frivolous things as these: the meanness of the subject compells me to it.
 They may, if they please, accuse my project, but not my progress: so it is, that without anybody’s needing to tell me, I sufficiently see of how little weight and value all this is, and the folly of my design.